D'Evelyn Junior/Senior High School: History

-David D'Evelyn was influential in helping the Colorado Charter Schools Act of 1993 become law.
-He died in a plane crash shortly before the act went into effect.

-At the same time the Colorado Charter Schools Act was going through the legislative process, the Dennison option school in Lakewood was straining at the limits of its site capacity providing a K-8 program.
+While the Colorado Charter Schools Act of 1993 was going through the legislative process, Dennison Elementary School, an option school in Lakewood, was straining at the limits of its site capacity providing a K-8 program.
 In response to the need to expand Dennison's program through high school, a group of parents proposed a combined junior and senior high school that would relocate the 7th and 8th grades from Dennison and add the high school at a rate of one grade level per year.
 Naming themselves the Initiating Committee, they submitted an application to the Jefferson County School Board to operate as an educational option school with a request to be considered for a charter school if the educational option request was denied on December 17, 1993.

 The charter school application was denied by the school board on March 17, 1994, citing that the concept set forth in the charter application had been approved as an educational option.
 A memorandum of understanding was signed on April 4, 1994 to establish the school as an extension of the Dennison program with Dr. Lloyd Carlton, principal of Dennison, as the principal overseeing both programs for the 1994–1995 school year.
+The school was named for David D'Evelyn, who was influential in helping the Colorado Charter Schools Act of 1993 become law and died in a plane crash shortly before the act went into effect.

-In August 1994, the school commenced classes in the building formerly occupied by Manning Junior High School at 3200 West 32nd Avenue in Golden, Colorado with its first class of ninth graders and the seventh and eighth grade classes transferred to the school from the Dennison program.
+On August 17, 1994, the school commenced classes in the building formerly occupied by Manning Junior High School at 13200 West 32nd Avenue in Golden, Colorado with its first class of ninth graders and the seventh and eighth grade classes transferred to the school from the Dennison program.
 Succeeding years saw the first class advance in grade until the school served a full 7–12 program in the 1997–1998 school year.

 A bond issue passed by Jefferson County voters in 1998 funded a new building for the school, which opened at the school's present location in 2001.

 On September 23, 2012, the school was visited by Republican presidential candidate Mitt Romney during his campaign.